cedx/akismet.js/README.md

 ## Requirements
 The latest [Node.js](https://nodejs.org) and [npm](https://www.npmjs.com) versions.

-If you plan to play with the sources, you will also need the latest [Gulp](http://gulpjs.com) version.
+If you plan to play with the sources, you will also need the latest [Gulp](http://gulpjs.com) and [Material for MkDocs](https://squidfunk.github.io/mkdocs-material) versions.

 ## Installing via [npm](https://www.npmjs.com)
 From a command prompt, run: